EngrIBGIT/Projects_Deep_Learning_PyTorch/README.md

 - Create a new Pull Request.

-`**Thank you for exploring Deep Learning with PyTorch!
-We hope this repository helps you on your journey to mastering deep learning and PyTorch.**`
+`**Thank you for exploring my Deep Learning with PyTorch!
+I hope this repository helps with some deep learning and PyTorch.**`